Revealed: the 10 most annoying housemate habits

 Most of us end up sharing a house or flat with other people at some point in our lives, whether you're at university or a young professional.
-You may share with your best friends or people you don’t know, but inevitably your co-habitants will have habits that rub you up the wrong way.
+You may share with your best friends or people you don’t know, but inevitably your co-habitants will sometimes rub you up the wrong way.

-What's more, it can be difficult or awkward to let them know how you feel – especially if you want to avoid tension in the house.
-Even if you do tell them, sometimes they just won’t listen.
+It can be difficult to let them know how you feel – especially if you want to avoid tension in the house.
+And even if you do tell them, sometimes they just won’t listen!

 Here are the flatmate habits that anger you the most: